Gardener preparing tools and planning a safe task

 Safe use of tools and machinery is mandatory.
 All portable equipment is visually inspected before use and maintained per manufacturer guidance.
 Hand tools are stored safely; powered tools are only used by trained personnel.
 The garden maintenance provider ensures that fuel and lubricants are stored safely and that spill kits are available where needed.
 Chemical treatments are used sparingly and only when necessary, always following label safety instructions.

-Protective equipment and safety briefing in progressPersonal protective equipment is provided and must be worn when required: gloves, eye protection, hearing protection and sturdy footwear.
+A person watering a flower bed in a well-maintained garden with a green watering can, surrounded by lush green plants, flowering perennials with purple and brown blossoms, and a young tree supported by a stake.
+The garden features a neatly edged flower bed with mulch or soil visible, bordered by small wooden or plastic edging material, and a grassy lawn area in the background.
+The scene is outdoors under natural light, with the overall environment appearing tidy and professionally maintained, indicative of gardening services provided by Local Gardener in the area near [POSTCODE] or [TOWN].Personal protective equipment is provided and must be worn when required: gloves, eye protection, hearing protection and sturdy footwear.
 Employees must report any PPE defects immediately.
 Training sessions reinforce correct lifting techniques to prevent musculoskeletal injuries and promote team lifting for heavy items.
 The household or site owners are asked to inform the gardener about site-specific hazards such as hidden slopes or inaccessible drains.

 Key Controls and Checklist